 Here’s the recover-password page:

 I think small quirks like this go a long way in making super unsexy concepts like time tracking slightly less boring.
-They aren’t jokes in the conventional laugh-out-loud funny sense.
-But they’re like nuggets of humour in a book that turn an otherwise dry, academic topic to an enjoyable read.
+They aren’t “jokes” - they aren’t funny in the conventional laugh-out-loud sense.
+But they inject tiny bits of life into your boring time tracking app.

-Some of my favourite examples of apps that do a great job of this include Glitch, Discord and early Slack.
+Some of my favourite examples of products that do a great job of this include Glitch, Discord and early Slack.